Independent Contractor Management – A Quick Guide for N.Z Businesses

 Businesses should:

-In summary, the objective of the Bill is that if the criteria associated with being a ‘specified contractor’ are met, then it will be more difficult to challenge worker status.
-If the law is enacted, then it will provide greater certainty to businesses, reduce risk exposure and legal costs.
+In summary, the objective of the Act is that if the criteria associated with being a ‘specified contractor’ are met, then it will be more difficult to challenge worker status.
+This provides greater certainty to businesses, reduces risk exposure and legal costs.
+However, businesses will need to determine whether the requirements imposed under the new ‘specified contractor’ definition will work for them based on their individual circumstances.

 Engaging workers as independent contractors carries significant legal risk.
 The Authority and the Court will assess the real nature of the relationship, not the label used in the contract.
 A contractor agreement alone does not determine status, and where the working arrangement operates like employment, there is a real risk of reclassification and retrospective liability for employee entitlements and remedies.